ALex-Everett-Liu/luhmann-roam/README.md

 - Click the home icon to return to the full view
 - Focus mode helps concentrate on specific branches of your hierarchy

+### Using Bookmarks
+- Press Alt+B to bookmark the focused node
+- Click on bookmarked nodes in the sidebar for quick access
+- Bookmarks display usage statistics and can be sorted by frequency
+- Remove bookmarks with a single click

+### Using Command Palette
+- Press Ctrl+P (or Cmd+P on Mac) to open the command palette
+- Search for commands by name, category, or keywords
+- Execute commands with the Enter key
+- View keyboard shortcuts for frequently used commands

 ### Using Keyboard Shortcuts
 - Press ? to view all available shortcuts
 - Use arrow keys to navigate between nodes
 - Press specific letter keys to trigger actions when in hotkey mode
 - Combine keys for advanced operations

+### Using Cosmic Visualization
+- Click Alt+C to open the 2D cosmic visualization of a node
+- Explore node hierarchies in a solar system-like view
+- Navigate between linked nodes through visual portals
+- Pan, zoom, and interact with the visualization

+### Managing Images
+- Access the DCIM Manager to organize your images
+- Upload, tag, and categorize images
+- Convert images to WebP format for optimization
+- Create custom ranking filters for image sorting

+### Publishing Blog Posts
+- Convert nodes to blog posts with formatting preserved
+- Manage and organize published content
+- Preview content before publishing
+- Access blog posts through dedicated routes

 ### Task Management
 - Create daily tasks in the sidebar